 Is it time to change the way you do end-of-year reviews?

 It’s performance review time.
-Instead of it being a painful experience that you begrudgingly complete, take the time to give real feedback to your employees that will empower them during the next year.
+Don’t cringe.
+Instead of a painful experience that you begrudgingly complete, take the time to give real feedback to your employees to empower them for the next year.

 Maybe it’s not the fact that you have to give feedback that is painful, but trying to remember everything about your employees’ individual performance over the past year.